Tick Tick Tick (How I Met Your Mother): Plot

 Kevin winds up in the hospital after a drink is thrown in his face.
 Robin tries to use the scene to tell Kevin she wants to break up with him in order to return to Barney, but Kevin first tells Robin that he loves her and accepts anything that she may do wrong.
 Barney, though at first obstructed by the unexpected arrival of Nora's parents, tells Nora the truth and when he admits that it meant something to him, they break up.
 Barney waits at the bar for Robin, and when Ted, Marshall and Lily walk in, he informs them he broke up with Nora, and says the hard part is over.
 Robin arrives at the bar with Kevin, unable to bring herself to tell him.
 This leaves Barney heartbroken and he excuses himself, not wanting to stick around.
 Ted leaves the bar soon after, as he is still high.
 As Ted gets back to his apartment, he sees Barney picking up rose petals off Robin's bed and blowing out the flames of candles, implying he had a special night planned.
 Ted walks to his room without saying anything.

+Production

+The episode was directed by Pamela Fryman and written by Chris Harris.

+Release

+"Tick Tick Tick" first aired in the United States on CBS on November 14, 2011.